AditiBelle/CS330Swift/README.md

 }
 ```

 For control flow in swift, 'if', 'guard', and 'switch' statements allow the code to branch off into different condtions.
-The 'break' and 'continue' are used to transfer the flow of electution to another location in the code.
+The 'break' and 'continue' are used to transfer the flow of electution to another location in the code [22].